 food has a nice combination of plants and animal

 foods such a shrimp meal, etc.

-small amounts until they are satisfied, but
+food until they're satisfied, but

 be sure their is no uneaten food left in the

 food with a net.